denten-books/plain-text/2-chapter.md

 > mounting the original tape and the correction tape, if any, on the
 > two-station reader output unit, setting the pitch, leading, impression
-> control and dead key space of the composer unit to the desire values, and
+> control and dead key space of the composer unit to the desired values, and
 > entering set-up instructions on the console control (e.g., one-station or
 > two-station tape read, depending on whether the correction tape is present;
 > line count instructions for the format control and space to be left for